 Your business will become more efficient – and more profitable – by reducing slow-moving inventory.
 First, you’ll need to determine how your company qualifies an item as “slow-moving.”
 The criteria your company uses to define slow-moving inventory (SMI) can vary drastically from a company in another industry.

 Generally speaking, slow-moving inventory is defined as goods that are sitting on the shelves of your warehouse for longer than a specific amount of time.
 If a SKU (stock-keeping unit) has been sitting for more than the predetermined time period, it is considered stale or slow-moving.
-The time period may be 90 days, 120 days, 180 days, or 6 months, depending on the product in question.
+The time period may be 90 days, 120 days, or 180 days, depending on the product in question.
 Identify your company’s specific criteria and pull up a report of all slow-moving SKUs.
 Now, we’ll get into the causes and solutions.

 What caused your slow-moving inventory?